lit/lit.dev/packages/lit-dev-content/site/guide/composition/controllers.md

 Lit 2 introduces a new concept for code reuse and composition called "Reactive Controllers".

-A reactive controller is an object that can hook into a component's update lifecycle, allowing it to bundle state and behavior related to a feature, and reuse it across multiple component definitions.
+A reactive controller is an object that can hook into a component's reactive update cycle.
+Controllers can bundle state and behavior related to a feature, and reuse it across multiple component definitions.

 You can use controllers to implement features that require their own state and access to the component's lifecycle, such as:

-* Handling global events like mouse events.
+* Handling global events like mouse events
-* Managing asynchronous tasks like fetching data over the network.
+* Managing asynchronous tasks like fetching data over the network
-* Running animations.
+* Running animations

 Reactive controllers can be thought of as partial reusable component definitions, with their own identity and state.
 They allow you to build components by composing smaller pieces that aren't themselves components.

 Reactive controllers are similar in many ways to class mixins.
 The main difference is that they have their own identity and don't add to the component's prototype, which helps contain their APIs and lets you use multiple controller instances per host component.
 See [Controllers vs Mixins](#controllers-vs-mixins) for more details.

+### Example

+{% playground-ide "docs/controllers/overview" "my-element.ts" %}

 ## Using a Controller